Impact of culture on aviation safety: Korean Air Flight 801

 On approach to Guam in 1997, Korean Air Flight 801 crashed, mainly due to pilot fatigue and poor communication between the flight crew.
-The captain made the decision to land despite the junior officer's disagreements, eventually bringing the plane down short of the runway, highlighting how a pilot can contribute to a disaster.
-In high power distance cultures, it is uncommon for subordinates to question their superiors.
+The captain made the decision to land despite the junior officer's disagreements, eventually bringing the plane down short of the runway, highlighting how a pilot-in-command can contribute to a disaster.
+In high power-distance cultures, it is uncommon for subordinates to question their superiors.
 "Leaders may be autocratic".
-High power distance can be seen as the willingness to be in an unequal position, making it a challenge for an officer lower in the hierarchy to question the decisions of the one in power.
+High power-distance can be seen as the willingness to be in an unequal position, making it a challenge for an officer lower in the hierarchy to question the decisions of the one in power.
 At the same time, even in a high uncertainty avoidance culture, with the crew more likely to follow standard operating procedures (SOPs), the crew might react less efficiently to a novel situation.

 Avianca Flight 052

 HK-2016, the Boeing 707 involved in the Avianca 052 crash.

 Avianca Flight 052 from Bogotá to New York crashed after running out of fuel, a problem caused by language and cultural barriers.
 Both crew spoke Spanish as their primary language, but the first officer had better proficiency in English.
-"Colombia is a highly masculine, high power distance, and collectivist country", which might have led to the crew's reluctance to ask for help from the New York controllers when they knew they were in trouble.
+"Colombia is a highly masculine, high power-distance, and collectivist country", which might have led to the crew's reluctance to ask for help from the New York controllers when they knew they were in trouble.